rosskantor/Capstone_2/README.md

 The ability of a visual detection system to recognize and translate sign language would be a major breakthrough.
 This system would allow deaf people with limited ability to speak to more easily communicate with individuals with limited understanding of sign language.

+The project goal is to develop a model capable of translating American Sign Language (ASL) into British Sign Language (BSL).
+The languages spoken in both countries are the same.
+The sign languages are not: ASL letters are signed with one hand and BSL is signed with two.

 ### Data

 The data used for this model was provided by Kaggle:https://www.kaggle.com/grassknoted/asl-alphabet.
 Each letter of the alphabet is represented by 3000 training images of similar size, orientation, and resolution (200 X 200).
 Surprisingly, the test dataset consists of a single image per letter.